TRAUMA Beograd

 “We humans play a dangerous dual role in the global species Gau.
 On the one hand, we are destroying species habitats, fueling species extinction.
 On the other hand, species diversity is the basis for functioning ecosystems, on which we humans ourselves ultimately depend,” Heinrich said.
 “An intact and diverse natural world gives us food, clean water and other raw materials, regulates the climate and acts as a bulwark against diseases and pandemics.
 The destruction of nature is primarily at the expense of billions of people in the global South, and their lives often depend directly on the use of natural resources.”

-Conservation organizations, fridays for future, Greta Thunberg, scientists of different fields, all of them have been warning for years, decades, about the devastating consequences of the neoliberal exploitation of our planet as well as the irresponsible waste of resources.
+Conservation organizations, fridays for future, last generation, Greta Thunberg, scientists of different fields, all of them have been warning for years, decades, about the devastating consequences of the neoliberal exploitation of our planet as well as the irresponsible waste of resources.

 Authors like Margaret Atwood or T.C.
 Boyle fictionalized in dystopian novels about functional new social structures, chickens without heads, mainly consisting of coveted breast meat, problems with Neopyths and Neozoa.